Traben-0/Entity_Texture_Features/.github/README.md

 ## Mod support

 - This mod should be compatible with any mod added entities as long as they extend `LivingEntityRenderer` class for rendering and utilise it correctly
-- Any mod displaying an entity in a custom GUI can force the default texture by having the `entity.getblockstate` set to either `null` or of type `VOID_AIR`
+- Any mod displaying an entity in a custom GUI can force the default texture by having the `entity.getblockstate` set to either return `null` or `VOID_AIR`, the same can be achieved by settings the display mob's UUID to `UUID.nameUUIDFromBytes(("GENERIC").getBytes())`.

 ## FAQ